cloudways-lab/dboptimize/README.md

     actionscheduler          Delete Action schedulers
     optimizetables           Optimize database tables
-    revisions                Clean all post revisions
+    wpindexfixer             Adds Indexes to WordPress default tables ( not included to all ) revisions                Clean all post revisions
     autodraft                Clean all auto-draft posts
     trash                    Clean all trashed posts